HEALTH Lab | Competence Centre for Medical and Health Psychology

 Salamon, G., Ruberl, A., & Maar, L. (2020, January).
 Psychosocial aspects of epidermolysis bullosa and quality of life.
 A systematic review.
 In ACTA DERMATO-VENEREOLOGICA (Vol. 100, pp. 73-73).

-Current Vacancies
+Vacancies

-As part of establishing the new research unit “HEALTH Lab | Competence Centre for Medical and Health Psychology” under the lead of DDr.
-Gudrun Salamon, the Faculty of Psychology at Sigmund Freud Private University Vienna is looking for highly motivated employees (m/f/d).
+As part of the establishment of the new research unit “HEALTH Lab | Competence Centre for Medical and Health Psychology” under the direction of DDr.
+Gudrun Salamon, the Faculty of Psychology at the Sigmund Freud University Vienna is looking for highly motivated employees (m/f/d).